Skip to content

 • Redis has no password

-• MySQL, Redis are not accessible externally
+• MySQL, Redis do not provide external access

 After execution, you can use a browser to access http://{server IP address/domain}:8088 for the initialization operation interface.

-If the running environment has poor performance, you should use the docker ps command to confirm that all components have successfully started before accessing (see the list below)
+If the running environment has poor performance, you should use the docker ps command to confirm that all components have started successfully before accessing (see the list below)

 1. dataflux-func_server